Search NSGC

 NSGC AC25

-NSGC is pleased to announce the Call for Sessions for the NSGC 44th Annual Conference.
-All pre-conference symposia, workshops, educational breakout sessions, and pre-recorded sessions are selected through the Call for Sessions.
-Plenary sessions are also selected through the Call for Speakers, excluding the Beverly Rollnick Memorial Lecture, Professional Issues Panel, Late-Breaking Plenary session, and any award or fellowship presentation sessions.
+NSGC is pleased to announce the Call for Sessions for the NSGC 45th Annual Conference taking place in Baltimore, Maryland, Nov.
+10-14, 2026.
+All pre-conference symposia, workshops and educational breakout sessions are selected through the Call for Sessions.

-The call for session proposals will remain open through Jan.
-31, 2025.
-Those who submit an abstract will be notified of their submission status in April 2025.
+The call for session proposals will remain open through Feb.
+15, 2026.
+Those who submit a session proposal will be notified of their submission status in April 2026.

 Session Topics